-It’s also why I wrote, compiled and put into video the Airlines Be a Flight Attendant today program - so that those in the know give themselves the best chance possible.
+It’s also why I wrote, compiled and put into video The Secrets of Flight Attendant Interviews - so that those in the know give themselves the best chance possible.
 Good flight attendant info does matter and the AIRLINES program is full of it.

 Flight Attendant Info - Romance and dating other flight attendants and pilots

 Well I’m here to tell you it’s a fact of life.
 However there are unwritten rules and most of them are based around strict confidence, integrity, respect and the realization that the airline system is a very small network even though it spans the globe.

 This is a lesson that is rapidly learned if you mess up.
 But remember it is a work place so legalities of harassment apply so no means no etc. It’s not cool or tolerated if you run the gauntlet here.

 However, attraction from one sex to the other (and even the same sex) happens just like any other work place.
 It is an environment that is particularly seductive especially when you book into a beautiful hotel with all the niceties, several days to fill in and surrounded by ‘normal office’ temptations!

 The best tips I can give you is to think before you act, don’t do something you’ll regret, maintain the level of confidence you’d expect in return, be aware that the airline network is quicker than the ‘bush telegraph’ and if you tick all these boxes... go ahead and enjoy yourself!